Aravindhakumar-M/SLAM-ROS/Joint states to Odometry/README.md

 ## Prerequisites

 - ROS (Robot Operating System): This script is intended to be run in a ROS environment.
-Make sure you have ROS installed and configured.
+Make sure you have ROS noetic installed and configured.

 ## How to Use